Developer Tools

 Start by checking the input format, removing accidental spaces or unsupported characters, and comparing your input against the example pattern on the page.

-Fix: Remove accidental whitespace before decoding.
+Fix: Trim the input and remove accidental whitespace before decoding.

 If you want to see realistic input and output patterns, open the examples page.
 If you want step-by-step usage guidance, open the guide page.